drupalprojects/mutual_credit/README.txt

 It should be possible to create forms in a few minutes for specific purposes.

 Visit admin/accounting/transact
-This is the troubleshooting transaction create/edit form, intended for administrative use only, it allows all fields to be edited.
+This is the troubleshooting transaction creation form, intended for administrative use only, it allows filtering on all transaction fields.

 Visit admin/accounting/transactions
 Using lots of views exposed filters allopws basic but thorough transaction management.